-The office includes three programs: the Long-Term Care Ombudsman, the Residential Facilities Ombudsman and the Oregon Public Guardian.
-The mission of the agency is to protect individual rights, promote independence, and ensure quality of life for Oregonians living in long-term care and residential facilities and for Oregonians with decisional limitations.
+The office includes three programs: Long-Term Care Ombudsman, the Residential Facilities Ombudsman and the Oregon Public Guardian.
+The office works to protect individual rights, promote independence and ensure quality of life for Oregonians living in long-term care and residential facilities and for Oregonians with decisional limitations.

 Telephone: 503-378-6533; Toll-free: 1-800-522-2602; TTY users dial 711

 Legal & Legislative Information